Deep Learning Alternatives of the Kolmogorov Superposition Theorem: ActNet Implementation Details

 \section{ActNet Implementation Details}

 Our implementation of ActNet is carried out in Python using JAX \citep{jax2018github} and Flax \citep{flax2020github}, although the architecture is also easily compatible with other deep learning frameworks such as PyTorch \citep{pytorch_2024} and TensorFlow \cite{tensorflow_2015}.
-The code is available in the supplementary material provided with this manuscript.
+The code is available at \url{https://github.com/PredictiveIntelligenceLab/ActNet}.